flutter/website/src/content/ui/navigation/index.md

 ## Using named routes

 :::note
-Named routes are not recommended for most applications.
+Named routes aren't recommended for most applications.
 For more information, see [Limitations](#limitations).
 :::